-MAKE SURE THAT CLEANING AGENTS OR SOL-VENTS USED TO CLEAN THE CIRCUIT BREAKER ARE SUITABLE FOR THE JOB.
-SOME COMMER-CIAL CLEANING AGENTS WILL DAMAGE THE NAMEPLATES OR MOLDED PARTS.
+SOME COMMERCIAL CLEANING AGENTS WILL DAMAGE THE NAMEPLATES OR MOLDED PARTS.
+MAKE SURE THAT CLEANING AGENTS OR SOLVENTS USED TO CLEAN THE CIRCUIT BREAKER ARE SUITABLE FOR THE JOB.

-- 4.1.
-Remove dust, dirt, soot, grease, or moisture from the surface of the circuit breaker using a lint-free dry cloth, brush, or vacuum cleaner.
+4.1 Remove dust, dirt, soot, grease, or moisture from the surface of the circuit breaker using a lint-free dry cloth, brush, or vacuum cleaner.
 Do not blow debris into circuit breaker.
-If contamination is found, look for the source and eliminate the problem. - 4.2.
-Switch circuit breaker to ON and OFF several times to be sure that the mechanical linkages are free and do not bind.
-If mechanical linkages are not free, replace circuit breaker. - 4.3.
-With the circuit breaker in the ON position, press the PUSH TO-TRIP button to mechanically trip the circuit breaker.
+If contamination is found, look for the source and eliminate the problem.

+4.2 Switch circuit breaker to ON and OFF several times to be sure that the mechanical linkages are free and do not bind.
+If mechanical linkages are not free, replace circuit breaker.
+Installation Instructions for KPS and KPH Circuit Breakers and Molded Case Switches

+ON MOLDED CASE SWITCHES, THERE IS NO PUSH-TO-TRIP FEATURE.
+OMIT STEP 4-3 WHEN INSPECTING A MOLDED CASE SWITCH AND PRO-CEED WITH STEP 4-4

+4.3 With the circuit breaker in the ON position, press the PUSH-TO-TRIP button to mechanically trip the circuit breaker.
 Trip, reset, and switch circuit breaker ON several times.
-If mechanism does not reset each time the circuit breaker is tripped, replace the circuit breaker. - 4.4.
-Check base, cover, and operating handle for cracks, chipping, and discoloration.
-Circuit breakers should be replaced if cracks or severe discoloration is found. - 4.5.
-Check terminals and connectors for looseness or signs of overheating.
+If mechanism does not reset each time the circuit breaker is tripped, replace the circuit breaker.

+4.4 Check base, cover, and operating handle for cracks, chipping, and discoloration.
+Circuit breakers should be replaced if cracks or severe discoloration is found.

+4.5 Check terminals and connectors for looseness or signs of overheating.
 Overheating will show as discoloration, melting, or blistering of conductor insulation, or as pitting or melting of conductor surfaces due to arcing.
 If there is no evidence of overheating or looseness, do not disturb or tighten the connections.
-If there is evidence of overheating, terminations should be cleaned or replaced.
-Before reenergizing the circuit breaker, all terminations and cable should be refurbished to the condi tion when originally installed.
+If there is sevidence of overheating, terminations should be cleaned or replaced.
+Before re-energizing the circuit breaker, all terminations and cable should be refurbished to the condition when originally installed.

-- 4.6.
-Check circuit breaker mounting hardware.
-Tighten if necessary. - 4.7.
-Check area where circuit breaker is installed for any safety hazards, including personal safety and fire hazards.
-Exposure to certain types of chemicals can cause deterioration of electrical connections. - 4.8.
-The operation of circuit breakers with electronic trip units can be field-tested periodically using the Seltronic test kit.
-(See Frame Book 29-103.)
+4.6 Check circuit breaker mounting hardware, and tighten if necessary.

+4.7 Check area where circuit breaker is installed for any safety hazards, including personal safety and fire hazards.
+Exposure to certain types of chemicals can cause deterioration of electrical connections.